alx741/vinfo/README.md

 But again: Don't worry, it's just the very first time.
 Then it will be ok.

-## 4.3 My Info files has been updated but Vinfo is still using the old ones
+## 4.3 My Info files have been updated but Vinfo is still using the old ones

 In Vim execute: